 But wait, there’s more!
 The couch had to be replaced because the cushions didn’t fit.
 Seriously, I could’ve lost a child in that gap (see photo below).
 The furniture tech who came out to investigate the couch crevice said he’d never seen anything like it before.
 I replied, “Welcome to our home.”

 The tech ordered us new cushions but the store was all, “Nah, we’ll just deliver a new couch and take back the Grand Canyon couch.”
 So that’s what they did.
 And I’m happy to report that the new couch cushions fit much better.

 I’m working on a post all about the window treatments, especially the budget-friendly woven shades.
 And by budget-friendly, I mean I was able to get five woven shades that I really like for less than the price of one woven shade that I was pining for.
 It was a lesson in compromise… and common sense.

 Be on the look out for the window treatment post next week!

 The living room is still a work in progress.
 There’s more things on my to-do list– like adding in some different throw pillows so they’re not so matchy-matchy.
 The pillows that came with the couches match the couches so those had to go.
-I already had the blue and white striped pillows so those have been added for now.
+I already had the blue and white striped pillow covers, so I put my favorite pillow inserts in those for now.
 And I’d like to play around with the mantel some more.